 - Harmonic Distortion: Distortion of a normal power wave, typically transmitted by unequal loads.

-There is a lot to consider when making decisions about a UPS system regarding the four factors we discussed.
+There is a lot to consider when making decisions about a UPS system regarding the four factors we discussed, but understanding UPS systems doesn’t have to be rocket science.
 Our experts at QPS can help in understanding the nuances of these systems in relation to your environment.
-Give us a call today!